inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

   to respond to `$submit` requests.
 The response needs to indicate to the system that the prior auth request has been pended.
-- **Claim updated notification JSON**: If populated, this used in the **2.2.3** "Demonstrate Pended Workflow" tests as the event notification sent for the Subscription indicating that a decision has been finalize for the pended prior auth request.
+- **Claim updated notification JSON**: If populated, this used in the **2.2.3** "Demonstrate Pended Workflow" tests as the event notification sent for the Subscription indicating that a decision has been finalized for the pended prior auth request.
 The content of the notification needs to match the details of the Subscription provided in the **2.1** "Subscription Setup" tests.
 - **Inquire approved response JSON**: If populated, this used in the **2.2.3** "Demonstrate Pended Workflow"